vidarrt9/usb-intruderer/README.md

 While this will use some ideas from [psakey](https://github.com/Mwyann/psakey) and [smeg-plus\_key](https://github.com/bousqi/smeg-plus_key), the idea is more to use some more powerful hardware like a Beaglebone Black to pretend being all sorts of USB devices to the USB host (which in our case is the SMEG+).
 In particular we're hoping to play some switcheroo while pretending to be a mass storage device.
 But ~~yes, in all likelihood USB CDC isn't going to be supported by the SMEG+, so~~ we need to figure out what device classes we can pose as to the head unit. @bousqui has done some prior work regarding this.
 At this point it seems like conclusions drawn from strings?!

+Either way [CDC\_EEM](https://www.usb.org/sites/default/files/CDC_EEM10.pdf) seems to be supported and @bousqui even lists strings with device names that seem to be supported by the VxWorks kernel.

 ### Suitable devices

 * Generally every device with a UDC (USB device controller) should work - however, many of those aren't necessarily outfitted with much RAM (e.g. to pose as mass storage), computing power or even Linux (which allows for GadgetFS and FunctionFS)